While you probably won’t be asked to share your personal mission statement, it may help you get clear on some decisions.

 Hiring managers view the first paragraph as the most important part of your cover letter.
 So add elements of your personal mission statement into your cover letter’s first paragraph to ensure you grab the reader’s attention with your passion for your work.

-And how an applicant incorporates their personal mission statement into their cover letter:
+This applicant successfully used their personal statement in their cover letter:

 To write a concise but impactful cover letter introduction, the applicant brings up a qualification (MBA) that demonstrates the skills and interests they’ve included in their personal mission statement (critical thinking and business strategy).